versionpress/support/README.md

 # VersionPress Support

-Please [create an issue](https://github.com/versionpress/support/issues) for a new support request and we will be on it.
+Please [**create an issue**](https://github.com/versionpress/support/issues) for a new support request and we will be on it.

-Note that this repo is public.
+:exclamation: This repo and all you share here is **public** .
 If you want to discuss something in private, please contact us at info@versionpress.net.

+*BTW, we have started this as an experiment as we generally prefer GitHub over emails.
+This repo is relatively new, please consider it a "beta test".*